reshmabidikar/slate/source/includes/_tag-definition.md

 **Returns**

-A 201 http status without content.
+A 201 http status without content indicates success.

 ### Retrieve a tag definition by its ID

+This endpoint is used to retrieve an existing tag definition.

 **HTTP Request**